Kishore007raj/App_project/README.md

 # Password Generator

-This is a simple password generator implemented in Python.
-It allows you to create passwords with a length of 14 characters and passphrases consisting of 5 words
+This is a simple password generator implemented in Python and Streamlit.
+It allows you to create passwords with a length of 15 characters and passphrases consisting of 5 words

 ## Features

-- Generate strong and secure passwords
+- Generate strong and secure passwords and passphrases
 - Generate passphrases using a word list
 - Easy-to-use interface